 Language is the most natural form of communication for humans.
-People learn to talk when they are babies and read and write when they are in elementary school.
-We write things down, google, chat, translate, dictate, etc.—all tasks in which we use and process language.
-In order to make our lives easier, more and more technologies have been developed in recent decades that process natural language and support us in our tasks—both in everyday work and in private life.
+People learn to talk when they are babies and to read and write when they are in elementary school.
+We write things down, google, chat, translate, dictate, etc. – these are all tasks in which we use and process language.
+In order to make our lives easier, more and more technologies have been developed in recent decades that process natural language and support us in our tasks – both in everyday work and in private life.